hberberoglu/wp-favorite-posts/readme.txt

 <h2>History of This Version</h2>

-This is a fork of the original code.
+This is a fork of the original WP Favorite Posts plugin.
+Versions 1.7.1 and up belong to this fork.

-Code and plugin package for this fork is found at http://github.com/vr51/wp-favorite-posts/.
+Code and plugin package for this fork is found [here](http://github.com/vr51/wp-favorite-posts/).

-The original WP Favorite Posts is found at http://wordpress.org/extend/plugins/wp-favorite-posts/changelog/.
+The original WP Favorite Posts is found [here](http://wordpress.org/extend/plugins/wp-favorite-posts/changelog/).

 This fork is maintained by Lee Hodson @vr51.

-Please submit pull requests for this fork to https://github.com/vr51/wp-favorite-posts
+Please submit GitHub pull requests for this version to https://github.com/vr51/wp-favorite-posts

-Please submit pull requests for the original code to https://github.com/hberberoglu/wp-favorite-posts

 == Installation ==